Can the Car Company Be Held Liable If My Airbags Didn’t Deploy After An Accident?

 If an airbag deploys incorrectly or fails to deploy, you could be seriously injured.
 Airbag injuries may include, but are not limited to:

+Depending on the severity of your injuries, you could sustain permanent impairments or disabilities.
 The financial damages caused by airbag injuries and defective airbags can be tremendous.
 In addition to the loss of income and medical bills, you may require personal care.
 Additionally, pain and suffering may be overwhelming and debilitating.
+Negligence, strict liability, and breach of warranty are just some of the causes of action used in airbag injury lawsuits.
+The time to file a lawsuit for airbag defects is limited.
+Contacting an attorney as soon as possible helps protect your legal rights and increases your chance of a fair settlement for your injury claim.